Mexico's leading presidential candidate is stopped by masked men at checkpoint

 "This is propaganda," López Obrador said, adding that the masked people had very likely been planted by political enemies.
 The incident will be investigated, the president said, but he said it was not "very serious."

 But the encounter at the checkpoint reveals the tenuous security situation in the country.
 As the cartels fight for territory and power, they have turned parts of Mexico into some of the most violent places on Earth.
 And the violence has not spared politicians.
 This political season alone, 17 candidates have been assassinated.
 Two mayoral candidates were found dead just last Friday.
-So far, according to the AP, the government has offered police protection to 250 candidates.
+So far, according to The Associated Press, the government has offered police protection to 250 candidates.

 Tiziano Breda, who studies political violence in Mexico at the Armed Conflict Location and Event Data Project, says it's hard to see an incident like this as anything but a threat to Mexico's leading presidential candidate.